dotnet/docs-maui/docs/get-started/first-app.md

 # Build your first app

 In this tutorial, you'll learn how to create and run your first .NET Multi-platform App UI (.NET MAUI) app in Visual Studio 2022 on Windows.

+:::zone pivot="devices-ios"

+Developing .NET MAUI apps for iOS requires a Mac build host.
+If you don't specifically need to target iOS and don't have a Mac, consider getting started with Android or Windows instead.

+:::zone-end

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]